AmazingAng/WTF-Solidity/Languages/en/11_Modifier_en/readme.md

 ## Remix Demo example
 Here, we take `Owner.sol` as an example.
 1. compile and deploy the code in Remix.
-2. click `owner` button to view current owner.
+2. click the `owner` button to view the current owner.
     ![](img/11-2_en.jpg)
-3. The transaction succeeds when `changeOwner` function is called by the owner address user.
+3. The transaction succeeds when the `changeOwner` function is called by the owner address user.
     ![](img/11-3_en.jpg)
-4. The transaction fails when `changeOwner` function is called by other addresses.
+4. The transaction fails when the `changeOwner` function is called by other addresses.
     ![](img/11-4_en.jpg)